canvas

 Can be set, to change the blur level.
 Values that are not finite numbers greater than or equal to zero are ignored.

-If the current composition operation is copy
+If the current compositing and blending operator is "copy

-, then shadows effectively won't render (since the shape will overwrite the shadow).
+", then shadows effectively won't render (since the shape will overwrite the shadow).

 All drawing operations on an object which implements the CanvasFilters